 “In the future, don’t bother trying,” he snapped, getting up from the lounge and walking through the portrait hole without a backwards glance.
 It seemed I still wasn't forgiven for my comment on the train.

 The next day I ran down to breakfast on a high.

 "First day of school, first day of school, first day of school," I chanted happily, heedless of the looks being thrown my way from grumy school-haters.

 I love the smell of new books, and clean, unused parchment.
 I love new quills, and sitting in the front row so I can hear well.
 I love the thrill of knowing the answers to the questions, and needless to say I love learning.

 “Don’t you just love school?”
 I gushed, throwing my arm around him in a side hug.
 He mumbled something unintelligible and shoved some eggs in his mouth.
-Freddie and Albus were lucky.
+Fred and Albus were lucky.
 They both escaped the Weasley red hair and ended up with dark curls.
 And Fred had his mum’s, Aunty Angelina’s, beautiful skin, just a few shades lighter.

 “Just wait until she has her first essay,” Sophie piped up from across the table.
-She then promptly turned pink when Freddie grinned at her and rolled his eyes.
+She then promptly turned pink when Fred grinned at her and rolled his eyes.
 He swallowed his latest mouthful of food and turned to me.

 Previous Chapter Next Chapter